 Work with students

-Most students on the MBA Programme undertake an 8-12 week paid internship at the end of the first year.
-This helps students put their first year learning into perspective and gain an understanding of a particular function or sector that may be new to them.
+Most students on the MBA programme take advantage of an eight- to twelve-week paid internship at the end of the first year.
+This helps students put their first-year learning into action and gain an understanding of a particular function or sector that may be new to them.
 Students are able to inject their fresh perspectives, providing organisations with the latest thinking and ideas.